 NOTE: Windows XP and Windows 7 are not allowed to connect to the wireless network.
 Windows XP and Windows 7 are no longer supported by Microsoft and is considered a security risk to continue running.

-Getting connected to wireless is an easy process that we’ll guide you through these steps.
+Getting connected to the wireless network is an easy process that we’ll guide you through with these steps.

 Connecting to the Wireless Network